 5. OBD-II monitors not ready.
 If you recently cleared codes, replaced the battery, or had a repair done, the emissions monitors may not have completed their self-tests.
 The fix is simply driving the vehicle for 50 to 100 miles under mixed conditions (city and highway, cold starts and warm driving) and then returning for re-inspection.

 6. Exhaust leaks or damage.
 Holes, rust-through, and loose connections in the exhaust system will fail safety and can affect emissions readings.
-Depending on the damage, repairs range from a $50 weld or patch to $200 to $800 for section or component replacement.
+Repairs range from a simple weld or patch to section or component replacement depending on the damage.
 AutoBlast handles all exhaust system work from minor patches to full replacement.

 7. Windshield wiper failure.
 Worn, torn, or missing wiper blades fail inspection.
-A new set costs $15 to $40 at any auto parts store.
+New wiper blades are inexpensive and available at any auto parts store.
 This is one fail reason that is completely preventable with two minutes of effort.

 8. Steering and suspension issues.
 Loose or worn steering components, leaking shocks or struts, and broken springs can fail the safety inspection.
-These repairs range from $150 to $800+ depending on the component and vehicle.
+The cost depends on the component and vehicle.
 If your car drifts, clunks over bumps, or the steering feels sloppy, get it checked.

 9. Horn not working.
 A non-functional horn will fail you.
-It could be a blown fuse ($2 fix), a bad horn relay ($15 to $30), or a failed horn unit ($30 to $75 installed).
-Quick to diagnose and fix.
+It could be a blown fuse, a bad horn relay, or a failed horn unit.
+This is typically quick to diagnose and affordable to fix.

 10. Missing or damaged mirrors.
 A missing or severely cracked side mirror will fail.
-Replacement mirrors range from $30 to $150+ depending on whether it is a basic mirror or a heated and power-adjustable unit.
+The replacement cost depends on whether it is a basic mirror or a heated and power-adjustable unit.

 Failing inspection is not the end of the world.
 Here is exactly what happens and what you need to do.